tdherring/geyser-interaction-fix/README.md

 ## config.yml

-There is one setting in `config.yml`:
+Configuration settings for `config.yml`:

-  `floodgatePrefix` - The prefix given to your bedrock players, you can find this in Floodgate's config.
+- `floodgatePrefix` - The prefix given to your bedrock players, you can find this in Floodgate's config.
 (Default: ".")
+- `locationUpdateInterval` - How often to update bedrock player locations in ms. Lower values mean less rubber banding, but are more CPU intensive.
+(Default: 1000)